saramcel/surfs_up/README.md

 ![December_Temperature_Stats](https://github.com/saramcel/surfs_up/blob/07bf5e2f45ba3dfdfbabeccdf9211f97eb247359/Resources/Dec_Temps_Stats.png)

-* There are 183 (11%) fewer observations of December temperatures compared to June temperatures.
+Note: There are 183 (11%) fewer observations of December temperatures compared to June temperatures.
 Knowing this, we might view the December statistics as slightly less reliable than the June statistics.
+* The standard deviation of temperatures in December is slightly higher than the standard deviation in June, implying that there is a greater amount of temperature variation from the mean in the winter.
-* Compared with June, December stats for mean temperature, maximum temperature, and each quartile are all 3-4 degrees less.
+* Compared with June, December statistics are all 3-4 degrees less for mean temperature, maximum temperature, and each quartile.
 This indicates that most of the time, the temperatures for each of these seasons is relatively similar.
-However, there is one exception: the minimum temperature.
-* The minimum temperature for June 2010 to June 2017 is 64 degrees Fahrenheit.
-The minimum temperature for December 2010 to December 2016 is 56 degrees Fahrenheit.
+* However, there is one exception: the minimum temperature.
+The minimum temperature for June is 64 degrees Fahrenheit.
+The minimum temperature for December is 56 degrees Fahrenheit.
 Although this is only an 8 degree difference, it indicates that it is possible for December to be noticeably cooler than June in Oahu.

 ## Summary